nmayfiel/MGLib/README.md

 ```

 ## Description
 At it's core, MGLib is a platform layer.
 It interfaces with the underlying platform and exposes useful functions for drawing.
-It is intended to lower the bar of entry for learning graphics code.
+Robustness and performance were not considered to be first-order priorities in designing this library.
+It is intended to lower the bar of entry for students interested in learning graphics and platform interface code.
+This means that the value given first consideration here is readability, both on the user side, which requires a dead-simple API, and the library side, which requires a straight-forward implementation.

 ## Future Plans
 * Documentation
+* Keyboard input
-* Adding OpenGL implementation on Windows
+* OpenGL implementation on Windows
-* Adding DirectX 11 on Windows
+* DirectX 11 on Windows
+* Gamepad input
 * Ability to use custom shaders
+* Shippable version?

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details